ChartsCSS/ChartsCSS.org/src/development/README.md

 **Charts.css** is an open source project developed and maintained on [GitHub](https://github.com/ChartsCSS/charts.css).

-If you are a passionate frontend developer looking for a new open source project to contribute to, you are welcome to suggest new ideas and send pull request that improve and extend the framework.
+If you are a passionate frontend developer looking for a new open source project to contribute to, you are welcome to suggest new ideas and send pull requests that improve and extend the framework.

 ## Charts.css Development